shriramdevanathan/ToyWeatherSimulator/README.md

 7. If not, I am defaulting the year to 2016, finding out the average and standard deviation of the pressure and humidity values in the same month that needs to be forecasted, and then fitting a random value between average and average + standard deviation

+	for example :- if pressure value mean in 2016-05 is 1000 and standard deviation is 20, the I am generating a random number between 1000 and 1020

 8. If in the worst case there are no values even in the year 2016, then I am just hardcoding random values.

 9. Based on values obtained from humidity and pressure, I am forecasting the temperature value using the regression params returned by JAMA/apache algo.